isabella232/training-course/hol-02-pcapi-crest/lab.md

   1. Update the application setting **MicrosoftId** to the value of the *Partner's Microsoft ID* you copied from the Partner Center above.
   1. Update the application setting **DefaultDomain** to the value you copied from the Partner Center above.
   1. Update the application setting **ExistingCustomerMicrosoftId** to the value of the *Customer's Microsoft ID* you copied from the Partner Center above.
+1. Verify the `System.Web.Helpers` is present.
+  1. Within the **Solution Explorer**, expand the **References** node.
+If the `System.Web.Helpers` assembly is not showing a yellow error icon, everything is fine and you can skip the next ******* steps.
+However if a yellow warning icon is showing next to it, continue to the next step.
+  1. Right-click the project within the **Solution Explorer** and select **Manage NuGet Packages...**.
+    1. Find and install the following package:
+      - Microsoft.AspNet.WebHelpers
 1. Test the application to verify everything has been configured correctly:
   1. Before starting the application, launch [Fiddler](http://www.telerik.com/fiddler), an HTTP debugging proxy, to see the actual calls the application is making to the CREST API.
 This will allow you to verify the sample application can successfully authenticate to Azure AD the CREST API.
   1. Save your changes and press **F5** to test the application.